lvshuiyiqing/instcov-1/README.md

 	[clang [compilation args]]`

 	For the default option, only branch coverage recording is enabled.
 If you want to enable MCDC coverage recording, please add `-inst-conditions`.

+	Besides, switch statements are not instrumented by default, you can enable this feature by using `-inst-switch`.
+Note that the branches for `switch` statements are in reverse order of their appearence

-(You can check the help messages using `instcov --help`.)
+	If you have any questions about the arguments, you can check the help messages using `instcov --help`.

 	After the running this command, a `.dbginfo` file will generated for each file, containing the debug information for later analysis.